SylvaGX/GameCG/README.md

 # What I did?
 So, I change the game which @simondevyoutube made and turn a little bit more detailed.

-This is what I add or change:
+This is are my changes:
 - Add Day/Night Cycle
 - Add a sun & a sky with "normal" colors
 - Change the chararcter & its animations